piouson/kubernetes-bootcamp/README.md

 - microservices architecture
 - devops with kubernetes

-There are _Tasks_ provided at the end of most chapters that are similar in difficulty to standard exam questions.
-However, the _Tasks_ have more content and thus require more time to solve, which makes them more difficult.
+There are _Tasks_ provided at the end of most chapters with content designed to challenge your critical understanding, and troubleshooting strategy, of the core concepts in that chapter.
+These _Tasks_ are longer and require more time to solve than standard exam questions, which makes them more difficult.
 Therefore, you know you are exam-ready if you can complete all 16 _Tasks_ under 2 hours.

 <details>
-  <summary>CKAD exam objectives</summary>
+  <summary>CKAD exam curriculum</summary>

 <a target="_blank" width="100%" align="center" href="https://github.com/cncf/curriculum">![CKAD exam curriculum](https://user-images.githubusercontent.com/17856665/186679939-ea79ce57-f277-45c8-8d02-6595d02d9f85.png)</a>